-The following table presents the aggregate fees billed for professional services rendered by Deloitte and EY for the fiscal year ended April 28, 2018 and by EY for the fiscal year ended April 29, 2017:
+The following table presents the aggregate fees billed for professional services rendered by Deloitte and EY for the last two fiscal years:

 Fiscal Year Ended

-Ap oril 28, 2018 Ap ril 29, 2017
+Apr il 27, 2019 April 28, 2018

-Audit fees (1) \$ 951,029 \$ 887,897
+Audit fees (1) \$ 913,100 \$ 951,029

-Audit-related fees (2) 37,145 25,200
+Audit-related fees (2) 60,640 37,145

-Tax fees (3) 26,179 -
+Tax fees (3) 5,440 26,179

-All other fees (3) 69,995 1,995
+All other fees (3) 69,995

-Totals \$ 1,084,348 \$ 915,092
+Totals \$ 979,180 \$ 1,084,348

-(1) Audit fees consist of fees related to professional services rendered in connection with the audit of our annual financial statements, the audit of our internal control over financial reporting, the reviews of the interim financial statements included in our Quarterly Reports on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements.

-(2) Audit-related fees are fees for assurance and related services performed by EY and Deloitte that are reasonably related to the performance of the audit or review of the Company's financial statements.

-(3) All other fees are fees for other permissible work performed by EY and Deloitte that does not meet the above category descriptions.
+- (1) Audit fees consist of fees related to professional services rendered in connection with the audit of our annual financial statements, the audit of our internal control over financial reporting, the reviews of the interim financial statements included in our Quarterly Reports on Form 10-Q, and other professional services provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees are fees for assurance and related services performed by EY and Deloitte that are reasonably related to the performance of the audit or review of the Company's financial statements. - (3) All other fees are fees for other permissible work performed by EY and Deloitte that does not meet the above category descriptions.